Article 1: REMEDIATION AND CLOSURE HEADING: PL 1987, C. 517, §25 (NEW)

 in accordance with the procedures and standards established in this article.
 [1993, c.
 732, Pt.
 C, §2 (AMD).]

-waste when the cessation of handling operations has occurred in accordance with the
+when the cessation of handling operations has occurred in accordance with the provisions

-provisions of a closure plan approved by the department or the closure of the landfill
+of a closure plan approved by the department or the closure of the landfill has occurred

 B-1.
 "Closure" means the completion of those activities specified in this article or in